LXTKay/best-simple-neural-network/readme.md

 `.finalOperation(number[])` Can be a function or `null`.
 Takes the output of the hidden layer as an array, and returns whatever the set function returns.
 If set to `null`, `.fire()` will return the raw output of your output layer.
 By default it is set to the softmax activation function (see utility section).

 `.iterateEachNode(<function(<Node>))` Takes a custom function as an argument.
 Iterates through each node in each layer and executes your provided function.
 The node gets provided to your functions first argument.

+`.clone()` Returns a copy of the neural network instance.
+Most importantly, it clones `.nodes` by value.
+All other non-primitive properties are cloned by reference.